Alvindev03/coffeeData/README.md

 # Coffee Quality Analysis
 Welcome to my Coffee Quality Analysis project!

 The dataset for this project was taken from [jldbc](https://github.com/jldbc/coffee-quality-database).
-I wanted to practice my data analysis skills and decided to use this particular dataset coffee from different parts of the world using data.
+I wanted to practice my data analysis skills and decided to use this particular dataset to understand if coffee reviews from different parts of the world differ.

+## Data
-The data comes from the 2015 Coffee Quality Institute and I focused on these particular measures of quality (features):
+The data was collected in 2018 and I focused on these particular measures of quality (features):

 * Aroma
 * Flavor